jdm79/tap-quotes-npm-pkg/README.md

 This function will return a random quote or lyric from an array of over 11 (570 to be precise) strings.
 WARNING: Some of these quotes and lyrics contain rather rude (NSFW) words.
 They used to be tweeted every hour on the hour on [this Twitter bot](https://twitter.com/QuotesTap), until Alan Musk cut off my access to the Twitter API.

-The Github repo can be found [here](https://github.com/jdm79/tap-quotes-npm-pkg).

 The array contains back tick multi-line strings - a different line for each person speaking (see example below).

-The NPM page is [here](https://www.npmjs.com/package/tap-quotes-npm-pkg).

 ## How to use this package